So you finally decided on a chinchilla.

 Do you know of any other ways you can purchase or adopt a chinchilla?

-Do you have any other advice you can share with the community making purchasing a chinchilla even easier?
+Do you have any other advice you can share with the community to make purchasing a chinchilla even easier?

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.